Antimicrobial Resistance – the silent tsunami

 09:15 The global threat of antimicrobial resistance

-Otto Cars, Professor at Uppsala University, founder of ReAct and member of the UN Interagency Coordination Group on Antimicrobial Resistance (ICG-AMR)
+Otto Cars, Professor of Infectious Diseases at Uppsala University, founder of ReAct and member of the UN Interagency Coordination Group on Antimicrobial Resistance (ICG-AMR)

 09:45 “One Health Approach”